Wheest/wheest.github.io/_posts/2023-09-05-signal_compress_docker_compose.md

 You may see `Error: in prepare, file is not a database (26)`, which might suggest that the version of SQLCipher that Signal uses has changed.

 ### LLM-containerisation

-For better or worse, Docker and containerisation is general is a critical enabling technology for developing modern applications.
+For better or worse, Docker and containerisation in general is a critical enabling technology for developing modern applications.
-I've been working with it for a number of years, for example in 2019 [when I was working at Barcelona Supercomputing Center](https://gibsonic.org/hpc/2019/08/07/containerisation_for_hpc.html), a variety of my research projects, and the [AIMDDE project for industrial deject detection](https://gibsonic.org/blog/2022/06/19/accml_workflows.html).
+I've been working with it for a number of years, for example in 2019 [when I was working at Barcelona Supercomputing Center](https://gibsonic.org/hpc/2019/08/07/containerisation_for_hpc.html), a variety of my research projects, and the [AIMDDE project for industrial defect detection](https://gibsonic.org/blog/2022/06/19/accml_workflows.html).
 I also [co-developed an online course](https://gibsonic.org/blog/2023/02/08/bonsapps_mooc.html) for [BonsAPPs](https://bonsapps.eu/) about how container and codebase templates can help improve productivity and reproducibility for developing AI applications.
 Hence, it makes sense for this project.